Oven Temperature Converter guide

 What should I double-check before trusting the answer?

 Oven settings are approximate.
-Real ovens can run hot or cold, and this does not replace safe internal food temperature checks.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Fan and gas mark charts vary, some ovens auto-convert convection settings, real ovens can run hot or cold, and this does not replace safe internal food temperature checks.
+Also check the source unit, target unit, format, decimal places, and selected mode because small input changes can change the result.

 Is gas mark exact?